 Some facilities have Part B excess charges.
-If that’s the case, you’ll pay an additional 15% of the Medicare-approved amount.
+If so, you’ll pay an additional 15% of the Medicare-approved amount.
 In some cases, there may be a copayment.

 For example, suppose the total bill for your surgery (which includes anesthesia costs) is $10,000, and Medicare pays 80% ($8,000).
 In that case, you can expect to pay the remaining $2,000 for the procedure.